Mosque lamp

-Fine mosque lamps are oil lamps that typically have a large round body and a narrower neck that flares towards the top.
+Fine mosque lamps are usually made of enamelled glass, often with gilding.
+They are oil lamps, usually with a large round body and a narrower neck that flares towards the top.
 They were often made with internal containers to be filled with oil and a wick to produce light.
-They were usually made of enamelled glass, often with gilding.
 Some were also made in Islamic pottery, though this was much less efficient for actual lighting.

-These lamps were normally hung by a circular metal frame and suspended by chains that went through a number of loops on the outside of the body.
+There was usually a foot so they could be placed on a surface, but they were normally hung by a circular metal frame and suspended by chains that went through a number of loops on the outside of the body.
 The circular frames continue to be used in many mosques today, but with plain or frosted glass lamps for electric lighting.
+These lamps were used to light mosques, and at times were used in rituals during Ramadan.
+In one such ritual, the flame of the lamp would be extinguished to signal to people that prayer was about to start.
+In big mosques it was common to see thousands of lamps being used to illuminate the space.